EdmundGoodman/Warwick_modelling/writeup/writeup.md

 The probability of a type I error is the likelihood that you reject the null hypothesis when the null hypothesis is in fact correct.
 We chose a significance level of 1%, which means that if we are able to reject the null hypothesis, it is because there is a less than 1% chance that we are wrong.

-We assumed the product cannot worsen the outcome, hence we conducted one-sided hypothesis tests.
+We assumed the product cannot worsen the outcome.
+Hence we conducted one-sided hypothesis tests.
 This means that our alternative hypothesis (as opposed to the null hypothesis) was that the mean values for infection, mortality and death rates were lower when using the product than when not using it.

 We can assume that the outcomes of the model follow a normal distribution.
 However, we do not know the standard deviation of outcomes.
 Therefore we were left with two options: to approximate a normal distribution or to use a student’s t-distribution.
 Since we ran the simulations 10 times using and 10 times not using the product respectively, we have a sample size of 10 to calculate the mean values.
 This is a very low sample size, which suggested the most appropriate distribution was a student’s t-distribution.